jembi/JeMPI/JeMPI_Apps/JeMPI_Bootstrapper/README.md

   -V, --version   Print version information and exit.
 Commands:
   resetAll             Deletes all data and schemas associated with JeMPI kafka
-                         instance, then recreated schemas, and add initial data. deleteAll            Delete all the data and schema used by JeMPI kafka instance. createAllSchemaData  Create all the required schema's and data for JeMPI
+                         instance, then recreates schemas, and add initial data. deleteAll            Delete all the data and schema used by JeMPI kafka instance. createAllSchemaData  Create all the required schema's and data for JeMPI